josemartos/autocomplete/README.md

 ## description

-Created for testing purposes.
-The auto-complete.js component could be more customisable (e.g. using a class instead of an id, or the used field [name] to filter by).
+Created for practising purposes.
+The auto-complete.js component could be more customisable.

 ## setup